olirooker/the-pi-hut-advent/README.md

 ### Projects

 - [Display Current Weather](https://github.com/olirooker/the-pi-hut-advent/blob/main/day11/06-weather.py) - Using the OpenWeatherMap API.
+Won't work with the Pico in box.